Chester-Gillon/E2E_example_projects/README.md

 For https://e2e.ti.com/support/development_tools/code_composer_studio/f/81/t/609173

+Developed using CCS 7.2 and ti-processor-sdk-rtos-k2hk-evm-04.00.00.04

+From ti-processor-sdk-rtos-k2hk-evm-04.00.00.04 used:
+- SYS/BIOS 6.46.5.55
+- k2hk PDK 4.0.6
+- XDCtools 3.32.1.22

-Created from the source files in ti-processor-sdk-rtos-am335x-evm-03.00.00.04\processor_sdk_rtos_am335x_3_00_00_04\demos\posix-smp and set to run on four Cortex-A15 cores of a 66AK2H14.
+Created from the source files in ti-processor-sdk-rtos-k2hk-evm-04.00.00.04\processor_sdk_rtos_k2hk_4_00_00_04\demos\posix-smp and set to run on four Cortex-A15 cores of a 66AK2H14.
-This version uses SemiHosting to report the results, which avoids the need for board specific code to enable the UART.
+This version uses the UART to report the results, and doesn't use SemiHosting.
+This avoids any SemiHosting breakpoints occurring when running the program.

 For testing the EVMK2H was set to "DSP no boot mode" and the ..\..\emulation\boards\xtcievmk2x\gel\xtcievmk2x_arm.gel script used to configure the hardware.